Get Help Now (855) 722-6926

-In 1991, authorities confiscated around 10,771 pounds (around 5 tons) of cocaine from a fishing boat in Long Island.
+In 1991, authorities confiscated around 10,771 pounds (around 5 tons) of cocaine from a fishing boat on Long Island.
 At the time, this amount of cocaine equated to about $861 million.
 The cocaine was confiscated after a chase involving two planes, a helicopter, and three patrol boats.
 The drugs were believed to have been purchased from the Cali Cartel in Mexico by an organized crime family in New York.

 In October 2020, the Drug Enforcement Administration (DEA) announced one of the largest drug busts in history.
 Operation Crystal Shield involved 893 pounds of cocaine, 13 pounds of heroin, and around 2,224 pounds of methamphetamine, making it the biggest meth bust in U.S. history.
 The operation involved around 80 investigators from nine different cities.
-The investigation began when agents began investigating a drug trafficking organization involved with the Sinaloa Cartel.
+The investigation began when agents began inspecting a drug trafficking organization involved with the Sinaloa Cartel.

 Methamphetamine is a highly addictive substance that has various adverse effects on the mind and body, the most common being meth face.
 There are also various long-term effects of meth on the heart that can contribute to a host of other diseases.
-While many believe that they can quit at any time, meth addiction is a chronic disease and people battling with this disease should undergo meth addiction treatment.
+While many believe that they can quit at any time, meth addiction is a chronic disease, and people battling with this disease should undergo meth addiction treatment.

 Operation Tranquilandia was led by the DEA in 1984.
 This big drug bust is similar to the others because it’s linked to -- you guessed it -- cocaine.
 The bust resulted in a confiscation of 10 tons of cocaine, which was worth around $1.2 billion at the time.
 Although Tranquilandia is referred to as a drug lab, it’s actually much bigger.
 The processing laboratory in Colombia consisted of 17 labs and living spaces for workers.
 Fortunately, the combined efforts of the DEA and Colombian Police led to the drug operation’s demise.

-During a secret operation, U.S. Coast Guard seized a ship smuggling over 12 tons of cocaine off the coast of Peru.
+During a secret operation, the U.S. Coast Guard seized a ship smuggling over 12 tons of cocaine off the coast of Peru.
 The Colombian crew aboard the vessel had 10 members, each of which were taken to federal court on drug trafficking charges.
 The Coast Guard later confiscated another ship smuggling cocaine.

-his drug bust is pretty mysterious.
+This drug bust is pretty mysterious.
 After a plane from Tampa landed in Venezuela, the Mexican army seized the copilot.
 During his arrest, the pilot was able to make a mad dash and escape the scene.
 The plane was traveling with 5.5 tons of cocaine in its cargo.